Elastic and inelastic collisions

 Inelastic collision

-A collision in which momentum is conserved but kinetic energy is NOT conserved.
-Some KE is converted to heat, sound or deformation.
+A collision in which the total kinetic energy after is less than the total kinetic energy before.
+Momentum is still conserved.
+Some KE is converted to heat, sound or permanent deformation of the colliding objects.
+Most everyday collisions are inelastic.

-A collision in which momentum is conserved but kinetic energy is NOT conserved.
-Some KE is converted to heat, sound or deformation.
+A collision in which the total kinetic energy after is less than the total kinetic energy before.
+Momentum is still conserved.
+Some KE is converted to heat, sound or permanent deformation of the colliding objects.
+Most everyday collisions are inelastic.

 Perfectly inelastic collision

-- To test if a collision is elastic: calculate total KE before and after.
-If equal, it is elastic
+- To test if a collision is elastic: compute total KE before and total KE after.
+If they are equal, the collision is elastic.

 Common Mistake

-Students often: It's common to state that momentum is not conserved in inelastic collisions.
+Wrong: Writing that momentum is not conserved in an inelastic collision.

 Worked Example [5 marks]